-class RNS.Packet(destination, data, create_receipt=True)
+class RNS.Packet(destination, data, create\receipt=True)

 The Packet class is used to create packet instances that can be sent over a Reticulum network.
-Packets will automatically be encrypted if they are addressed to a RNS.Destination.SINGLE destination, RNS.Destination.GROUP destination or a RNS.Link.
+Packets will automatically be encrypted if they are adressed to a RNS.Destination.SINGLE destination, RNS.Destination.
+GROUP destination or a RNS.Link.